prismv/DB48X-on-DM42/help/db48x.md

 the default precision of `24` digits, `Integrate` will try to compute to an accuracy of 18 digits.

+This setting only applies if the result is smaller than the display settings.
+Like HP calculators, the display settings limits the precision requested from the integration algorithm.
+For example, if the display is set to `3 FIX`, then only 3 digits of precision are considered necessary in the result.

 ### IntegrationIterations

 This setting limits the number of iterations for the integration algorithm.
 Each